 As odd as it is to say, keeping some amount of physical distance from one another is, at the moment, a way to tangibly love our neighbors.

 While God alone knows what the next immediate season is going to look like for our church, our city, and our world, we can be certain that the words of Psalm 46 are true.

 By law you are required to wear your mask and sanitize your hand upon entering the venue.
 We are also asking everyone who attends service to fill out a Covid-19 declaration form – either online (refer to our WhatsApp group) or at the door.
 We apologize for any inconvenience, but we pray that you will be blessed by gathering together with God’s people.

-Under the new Level 3 restrictions we are again meeting in person on Sundays at 10 a.m.
-We will also continue to live stream Sunday Service at 10 a.m via Zoom for those who do not feel comfortable coming out for the service yet.
+We will also continue to live stream both services via Zoom for those who do not yet feel comfortable coming out for the service.